Gleam: Journal of the Cadralor

 Submission Guidelines:

-Call for Submissions: Gleam, Issue 10.
-Our reading window has been extended and is now open until 11:59pm on December 31st.
+Call for Submissions: Gleam, Issue 11.
+Our reading period for Issue 11 opens on June 1, 2026 and closes on July 14, 2026.
 We look forward to reading your cadralore!

 Lori Howe, Editor in Chief, Gleam: Journal of the Cadralor.